agarciamontoro/agarciamontoro.github.io/_posts/2017-05-30-google-summer-of-code-the-beginning.md

 ![CMS 10 example](/assets/img/CMS10.png)

-Indeed, ROOT is widely used in the CERN scientific community as a full-stack solution to analyse, interpret and visualize the data acquired from all the experiments held there.
+Indeed, ROOT is widely used in the CERN scientific community as a full-stack solution to analyse, interpret and visualise the data acquired from all their experiments.

 Furthermore, ROOT comes with this shiny, breathtaking, awesome C++ interpreter.
 Please, take a look and enjoy the black magic behind interpreting C++ on the fly:

 ![ROOT interpreter](/assets/img/root_interpreter.png)

-Isn't it beautiful? \<3
+Isn't it beautiful? \<3 By the way, that code above is from the useful [ROOT Primer][l_manual], where you can learn all about its basics.

 ## The proposal